ecmwf/pyflow-wellies/docs/config/host.md

 ## Using defaults and the wellies parser

 In a `submit_arguments` configuration entry, `defaults` is a reserved key.
-If present, its entries will be passed to every other execution context entry to form a complete and self-sufficient list of options for each context entry as in the example below.
+If present, its entries will be passed to every other submission arguments entry to form a complete and self-sufficient list of options for each entry as in the example below.

 ```yaml title="host.yaml"
 submit_arguments: